richtabor/theme-docs/york-pro/readme.md

 ## 2. Install the Child Theme
 If you plan on modifying anything within the theme files directly, please install the included child theme.
 If you change anything within the theme folder and approve an update from our servers **your modifications will be lost**.
 By using a child theme you will ensure that your changes are preserved.

 Log in to your website's dashboard and navigate to the Dashboard \> Appearance \> Themes page.
-Click **Add New** and follow the directions to upload the ava-child.zip file, located in your theme’s package download.
+Click **Add New** and follow the directions to upload the york-pro-child.zip file, located in your theme’s package download.

 Simply click **Activate** and both the York Pro theme and York Pro child theme will be active on your WordPress site.
 Now have at it.